GunnerLab/mcce4_tutorial/docs/guide/pKa_calculation.md

 ```
 step1.py 4lzt.pdb
 ```
-in case of you want it to be dry
+- In case of you want it to remove waters

 ```
 step1.py 4lzt.pdb --dry